locationtech/geomesa/docs/user/datastores/index_config.rst

 ``LineString``, ``Polygon``, etc) are not affected.

 Mixed geometries must be declared when calling ``createSchema``.
-It may be specified through the simple feature type user data using the key ``geomesa.mixed.geometries``.
-See :ref:`set_sft_options` for details on setting user data.
+It may be specified through the simple feature type user data using the key ``geomesa.mixed.geometries``:

 .. code-block:: java